 Walden Hill Farm

-In the fall of 2016 Albertus partnered with Walden Hill a New England focused company located in Union, CT to collect acorns from all around Campus.
-Albertus is happy to partner with Walden Hill and help support their mission for a better social, economic and environmental landscape for the region.
-The acorns high in healthy omega-3 fats are used to feed their heritage breed pigs.
+In 2016, Albertus partnered with Walden Hill, a New England focused company located in Union, Connecticut to collect acorns around campus.
+The acorns, high in healthy omega-3 fats, are used to feed their heritage breed pigs.

 Albertus’ partner, Chartwells Dining Services is dedicated to sustainability and the environment.
 In 2014, our dining service introduced a tray-less program, reducing food waste by 30%.
 Dining Services recycles metal, plastic and cardboard.
 Food waste is composted on campus as a part of the academic Community Garden project.